BADOU-Conrad/tranxact-pay-dashboard/Tpay-users/documentation/elements/forms/select/select-base-documentation.md

 ### VSelect

-Vuero provides elegant form controls with minimum styling.
+Tranxact ct provides elegant form controls with minimum styling.
 `VSelect` accept all attributes that `<select>` accepts.
 Always wrap your inputs inside a `<VField />` and a `<VControl />` to build forms quickly and efficiently.